YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 You will graciously say, be my guest.

-However, as the holidays drag on as they always do, a little sarcasm eventually will slowly begin to be detectable in your voice.
+However, as the holidays drag on, as they always do, a little sarcasm will eventually begin to be detectable in your voice.

 When one of your guests asks if it’s OK for them to have the last remaining glass of your twenty-five-year-old scotch, you will say be my guest between gritted teeth while silently hoping for them to leave as soon as possible.